-Examples of the computed density plots in the $\Theta$-$\lambda$ plane are presented in Figs. \ref{fig:PlotZ1}a, \ref{fig:PlotZ3}a.
-Their typical structure is an elliptic concentration at moderate $\lambda,\Theta$ (formed in the process of multiple scattering), and a ``spur'' along a parabola
+Examples of density plots for the computed correlated distribution in the $\Theta$-$\lambda$ plane are presented in Figs. \ref{fig:PlotZ1}a, \ref{fig:PlotZ3}a.
+Their characteristic features are an elliptic concentration at moderate $\lambda,\Theta$ (formed in the process of multiple scattering), and a ``spur'' along the parabola

-extending to higher $\lambda$ and $\Theta$ (being due to single hard scattering).
-The oblique orientation of the latter feature is an unambiguous indication that the distribution does not reduce to a product of a $\Theta$-dependent distribution and a $\lambda$-dependent one.
-At a closer examination, we observe that when the spur merges with the dominant central spot, it somewhat squeezes the latter.
-Inspection of projections of those distributions onto $\Theta$ and $\lambda$ axes (Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b,c, \ref{fig:PlotZ6}, \ref{fig:PlotZ14}) further reveals that their shapes are qualitatively similar to Landau and Moli\`{e}re distributions (cf. Figs. \ref{fig:varphiL}, \ref{fig:varphiM} below), but the width of the $\Theta$ distribution depends on $\lambda$ and vice versa.
-At sufficiently large $\lambda$, the projected $\Theta$-distribution can develop a second maximum (a slice of the spur -- see Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b).
+extending to higher $\lambda$ and $\Theta$, and being due to single hard scattering.
+The oblique orientation of this spur is a vivid illustration that the joint distribution does not reduce to a product of single-variable, $\Theta$- and $\lambda$-dependent functions.
+One can also observe that when the spur merges with the dominant central spot, it somewhat distorts the latter diagonally.
+Further inspection of slices of those distributions along $\Theta$ and $\lambda$ axes (Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b,c, \ref{fig:PlotZ6}, \ref{fig:PlotZ14}) reveals that their shapes are qualitatively similar to Landau and Moli\`{e}re distributions (cf. Figs. \ref{fig:varphiL}, \ref{fig:varphiM} below), but the width of the conditional $\Theta$ distribution depends on $\lambda$, and vice versa.
+At sufficiently large $\lambda$, the maximum of the conditional $\Theta$-distribution is at $\Theta\neq 0$ (the slice of the spur -- see Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b).

-The two-component structure of the probability distribution hints that in the corresponding regions, the double Fourier integral representation (\ref{f=intdy-intds}) may admit some additional approximations.
-But in any case, the description of $F$ can not be simpler than that of its single-variable ($\lambda$ or $\Theta$) projections, which are Landau and Moli\`{e}re distributions, known to be irreducible to elementary functions.
-The intrinsic simplicity of the latter owes instead to their stability properties, i.e., invariance with respect to convolution, as exemplified by Eq. (\ref{convol-phiL}) below.
-By virtue of that, Landau and Moli\`{e}re distributions can actually serve as building blocks even in the two-variable case.
-It will be not superfluous to briefly remind their basic properties.
+The presence of two dissimilar concentration regions in the probability distribution hints that in each of them the double Fourier integral representation (\ref{f=intdy-intds}) may admit further simplifications under suitable approximations.
+But in any case, the description of $F$ can not be simpler than that of its single-variable ($\lambda$- or $\Theta$-) projections, which are Landau and Moli\`{e}re distributions, known to be irreducible to elementary functions.
+The intrinsic simplicity of the latter owes instead to their stability -- invariance with respect to convolutions, as exemplified by Eq. (\ref{convol-phiL}) below.
+By virtue of that, Landau and Moli\`{e}re distributions can in fact serve as building blocks even in the two-variable case.
+Below we shall remind their definitions and basic properties.